About the Assiniboine Park Conservancy

 Sheree Walder, Board Member

 Ms Walder has been involved with many aspects of the legal and general communities.
-She has volunteered her time to assist in the preparation of materials for legal education on behalf of the Law Society of Manitoba, spoken to community groups on legal issues, was appointed by the Law Society to investigate and report on complaints against lawyers and has also volunteered as an adjudicator at the University of Manitoba Law School.
+She has volunteered her time to assist in the preparation of materials for legal education on behalf of the Law Society of Manitoba, spoken to community groups on legal issues, was appointed by the Law Society of Manitoba to investigate and report on complaints against lawyers and as an arbitrator in fee dispute cases, and has also volunteered as an adjudicator at the University of Manitoba Law School.
 She is a member of the Manitoba Bar Association and the Canadian Bar Association and has been on the boards of Jewish Child and Family Services and Family Mediation Manitoba.
-More recently, Ms Walder was appointed by the Government of Manitoba to be a Panel Member on the Vulnerable Persons Hearing Panel.
+For several years, she has been a Hearing Panel Member for the Office of the Commissioner for Adults Living with an Intellectual Disability.
+Ms. Walder was appointed in 2023 to the University of Manitoba President’s Advisory Counsil and, most recently, to the Winnipeg Football Club Board of Directors.

 Sheree Walder and her husband, Richard Morantz, have long been proud supporters of major institutions in Winnipeg, including the Canadian Museum of Human Rights, the Assiniboine Park Conservancy, the Health Sciences Centre and the University of Manitoba.